BBN-Q/QGL/README.md

 1. Compiling and Plotting
 1. Built-in Basic Sequences

+## Usage

-In addtion, there are a numbers of QGL example jupyer notebooks in the [folder](https://github.com/BBN-Q/QGL/blob/develop/doc/):
+There are a number of QGL example Jupyer notebooks in the [folder](https://github.com/BBN-Q/QGL/blob/develop/doc/):

 1. ex1_basic_QGL.ipynb: Basic setup of 'qubit' objects, defining sequences of pulses on qubits, and visualizing these pulse sequences.